catness/100-days-of-code/log.md

 * Fixed the messagebox position to stay near the clicked hotspot, and within the boundaries of the screen.

 * Fixed calling the messagebox from object action scripts.

+### Day 70: 2019-07-09

+* Started handling room exits: loading another scene when the avatar triggers the hotspots.